Bob Baffert sues Churchill Downs to get 2-year suspension overturned

-LOUISVILLE, Ky. — Famed horse trainer Bob Baffert is taking his battle to federal court after filing a lawsuit against Churchill Downs and its leadership over his 2-year suspension.
+LOUISVILLE, Ky. — Famed horse trainer Bob Baffert is taking his battle to federal court over his 2-year suspension by Churchill Downs.
+Baffert and his legal team have filed a lawsuit to overturn the suspension.

 Lawyers for Baffert argue Churchill Downs does not regulate horseracing in Kentucky and can’t ban a trainer.

-He was suspended by the track following the 147th Kentucky Derby after winner Medina Spirit reportedly tested positive for betamethasone, the anti-inflammatory drug used as a therapeutic medication in horses.
+Baffert was suspended by the track following the 147th Kentucky Derby after winner Medina Spirit tested positive for betamethasone, the anti-inflammatory drug used as a therapeutic medication in horses.

 The lawsuit says Churchill Downs knew the positive result stemmed from an ointment prescribed by Medina Spirit’s veterinarian.
 They do point out the drug is legal but illegal if it is injected.
 Kentucky horse racing rules requires 14-days withdrawal time from the medication and any level of detection on race day is a violation.